-Readings are chosen from the Bible by the family, in consultation with the funeral coordinator.
+Readings are chosen from the Bible by the family, in consultation with the pastor.
 Usually the first reading is from the Old Testament, the second reading (optional) is from the New Testament (Letters and Revelation) and the third reading is from the Gospels.

-The music for the funeral is organized by the parish funeral coordinator in consultation with The parish music director.
-The funeral coordinator meets with the family to choose appropriate music for the service, and the music director provides the keyboard accompaniment and coordinates the cantor and any additional musicians.
-We have an extensive list of professional musicians who are familiar with Catholic liturgy, and can provide almost any additional instrument that a family wishes for the music during the service.
+The music for the funeral is organized by the parish music director.
+The music director meets with the family to choose appropriate music for the service, provides the keyboard accompaniment and coordinates the cantor and any additional musicians.

 Many families wish to have a reception immediately after the service while everyone is still gathered.
 In that case, the burial is usually scheduled for about 2-3 hours after the end of the funeral mass, or in some cases it is scheduled for a later day and time.
 Burial also can take place immediately following the funeral mass.
 In the case of cremation after the funeral, the burial will need to be scheduled for a later date when the cremated remains are available for inurnment.

 The parish has several spaces that can be used for funeral receptions: O’Malley Hall accommodates about 100 people; the Antonian room has seating for 30-40; and Room A will also seat 30-40.
 Both O’Malley Hall and the Antonian Room are handicapped accessible.
 The parish has a funeral meal ministry for parishioners which provides salads, sandwiches, and desserts, and coffee and tea, in our spaces, without charge.
 Other arrangements can be made with local catering companies.
-We do not allow alcoholic beverages to be served at funeral receptions in our spaces.
-There are also several other reception spaces available nearby; the parish funeral coordinator can provide contact information.
+There are also several other reception spaces available nearby; the pastor can provide contact information.

 Copyright 2015 - St. Aloysius Church, Spokane Washington